 - Number of OSHA recordable injuries or illnesses in last 12 months - Plants track them all the time, not just at year's end. - Total work hours - Some work full time, some don't.
-So rate is based on work hours rather than number of employees. - May estimate number of employees by dividing work hours by 2,080 (number of hours typically worked in a year).
+So rate is based on work hours rather than number of employees. - May estimate number of employees by dividing work hours by 2,080 (number of hours typically worked in a year or 40 hrs/week X 52 weeks).